abhaynayar/obsidian/notes/web.md

 - If any words are filtered, see if they are done recursively.
 If not, `selselectect` if will work.
 - If whitespaces are filtered you can use alternates to spaces such as: `[tabs] %0a %00 %09 %0d /**/`
 - If you are in the context of MySQL, you can use variables without explicitly defining them.
 For example if "admin" is being filtered, you can put "nimda" as one of the columns (say, id) and use `reverse(id)` in another column (webhacking.kr - 59).
+- To just see tables created by the user in MySQL: `union select table_name,null,null from information_schema.tables where table_schema not in ('information_schema','mysql','performance_schema')`
+- Syntax of LIMIT: `LIMIT offset,quantity` where offset starts from 0.

 - [Portswigger - Blind SQL injection](https://portswigger.net/web-security/sql-injection/blind)
 - For time-based, first figure out the max time a request can take.